la-abdi25/JeopardyGame/README.md

 <h3>A dynamic and interactive Jeopardy game with random category generation built using HTML5, CSS3, and JavaScript(ES6+) optimized for desktop browsers only.</h3>

 <h2>Features</h2>
-<h3>Live question fetching using the JService Api for data retrieval</h3>
+<h3>Live question fetching using the JService API for data retrieval</h3>
 <h3>Generating game board dynamically using DOM manipulation</h3>
 <h3>Event handling for clue selection, random category generation, and revealing corresponding answers</h3>